offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

    In n dimensional space, this is calculated as `{kt} \sqrt{\sum_{i=1}^n{(v_i - w_i)^2}}`, where v and w are two n dimensional points.

+ * `{bm} clustering/(cluster)/i` - Grouping together a set of objects such that objects within the same group are more similar to each other than objects in other groups.
+Each group is referred to as a cluster.

  * `{bm} k-centers clustering/(k-centers?|\d+-centers?)/i` - A form of clustering where k "center" points are produced, where each point acts as the center of the cluster its assigned to.

    For each actual data point, the euclidean distance is calculated from that point to each cluster center.
 The center point with the minimum distance is chosen as the cluster for that data point.